X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/asset_importing.md

 For model files, this tool also supports loaded in animation files.

 ***The following information is extremely important***
-<br/>To import an animation, you will need an object that is setup as an armature.
+<br/>To import an animation, you will need an object that is set up as an armature.
 Not all models will import with an armature.
 Thankfully though, this addon can convert non-armature objects to armatures easily.
 The following are examples of an armature and non-armature object.

 ### Example of an armature object
 ![](../img/asset_importing_example_armature.png)